sunflowersoft/hudup-ext/3_implementation/readme.txt

 - hudup-${version}-toolkit.zip: contains hudup-toolkit.jar which is Toolkit module
 - hudup-runtime-lib.jar: contains libraries Hudup framework used

 When you uncompress hudup-${version}-*.zip, there are a respective hudup-*.jar module and shell command files used to execute such jar module.
-You should copy runtime-lib.jar to the same directory with such jar module for running successfully.
+You should copy hudup-runtime-lib.jar to the same directory with such jar module for running successfully.
 You can copy these jar modules to your application's library directory in order to develop new software.

 Thank you for enjoying product.
 Best regards,